hematy61/learning/learningMatrial/Cassandra/00-introduction.md

+---
+export_on_save:
+    puppeteer: true # export PDF on save
+---

 # Introduction

 Apache Cassandra is a highly scalable, high-performance distributed database designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.
 It is a type of NoSQL database.